ocvt/ocvt-site/README.md

 * handle network errors or bad data in client side fetches
 * fix console errors
 * allow pictures to be uploaded for trips

+* deployment
+  * do it
+  * uptime checks for api + frontend
+  * regular backups of sqlite to gdrive